 - 2 teaspoon honey

-- 2 tablespoon unsalted butter I use vegan buttery sticks
+- 2 tablespoon plant based unsalted butter (or dairy butter) I use vegan buttery sticks

 - 12 oz penne pasta gluten free